 Associate Director for Health Care and Education Larry Haas, who began with the WCC in October 2016, has extensive experience in the corporate world, with a focus on health care.
 The majority of Haas's career was with American Family Insurance, but more recently he worked for Minacs, USA, in Milwaukee, and CUNA Mutual Group in Madison.
 He holds a B.A. from St. Norbert College and an M.A. from Cardinal Stritch University.

 Pulling all of the work of the Conference together is Administrative Assistant Cathy Coyle-Kaufmann.
-For over twenty-eight years, Coyle-Kaufmann has managed the operations of the WCC office.
+For thirty years, Coyle-Kaufmann has managed the operations of the WCC office.
 From fielding incoming calls to designing the newsletter, she maintains order and continuity in the office.